The “Season of Mists” arc focused primarily on Morpheus’ quest to free his one-time love, Nada, from her banishment into hell.

 March 1991

-Story Artist: Kelley Jones (penciller), P. Craig Russell (inker)
+Story Artist: Kelley Jones (penciler), P. Craig Russell (inker)

-The repercussions of the events at the end of the prior issue were immediately addressed in issue #24, as hell was revealed to have a number of suitors interested in controlling it.
+The repercussions of the events at the end of the prior issue were immediately addressed in issue #24, as hell was revealed to have several suitors interested in controlling it.

-First amongst the suitors were the main figures of Norse mythology.
-Gaiman intentionally avoided evoking memories of Marvel’s “Thor” series when introducing Norse mythology into “Sandman.”
-Odin gathered both Thor and Loki to make a pursuit of hell, giving readers different looks at the trio than they might have been conditioned to expect.
+Primary figures of Norse mythology were first among the suitors.
+Gaiman intentionally avoided invoking memories of Marvel’s “Thor” series when incorporating Norse mythology into “Sandman.”
+Odin gathered both Thor and Loki to pursue hell, giving readers different looks at the trio than they might have been conditioned to expect.

-The divine structure of the “Sandman” mythos was further revealed with a glimpse of The Silver City that had been mentioned in the prior issue as a place where angels dwelled.
-A point was made that this city wasn’t Heaven, but the series would treat it as a proxy for that place.
-A couple of angels from the city – Duma and Remiel – joined those interested in hell, but they initially appeared to simply be observers.
+The divine structure of the “Sandman” mythos was further revealed with a glimpse of The Silver City, mentioned in the previous issue as a place where angels dwelled.
+A point was made that this city was not Heaven, but the series would treat it as a proxy for that place.
+A couple of angels from the city – Duma and Remiel – joined those interested in hell, but they initially were simply observers.

-As had been a pattern in Gaiman’s work, this issue ended up being about pushing character chess pieces into position with a promise of inter-character payoffs still to come.
-Those interested in hell had independently ventured to Morpheus’s castle where he offered them lodging and a promise to discuss the situation the following day.
-That discussion didn’t take place in issue #26, leaving the next issue to be the beginning of its own thread.
+As was a pattern in Gaiman’s work, this issue ended up involving the strategic positioning of character chess pieces with a promise of inter-character payoffs yet to come.
+The claimants for hell converged on Morpheus’s castle, where he provided them with quarters and promised a discussion the next day.
+However, that discussion did not take place until issue #26, leaving the next issue to catch readers up on concurrent events.

 Sandman #25: “Season of Mists – Chapter 4”